 Morocco definitely earned its spot as my most memorable solo trip of 2017.
 I always get questions about why I haven’t traveled to Africa yet out of all the countries I’ve been to.
 My simple answer here is AFFORDABILITY.
-It’s funny cause White America always yelling go back to your country but if they really wanted us to go back then they would make those tickets a lot more affordable but let’s peep the game here.
+It’s funny cause White America always yelling go back to your country but if they really wanted us to go back then they would make those tickets a lot more affordable but let’s analyze this situation.
 Africa does not need to be so expensive to get to but it is so that we won’t go back so that we won’t learn our history, our worth, our culture, our people.
 When I got my passport, I told myself I would not step on any European soil until I touched Mother Africa’s first!
 That was until I saw those Mother Africa plane ticket prices.
 It is my mission to know thyself before I know any others but I also have to be realistic about my finances as well.
 Some people will turn their eye to Africa (all 54 countries) for reasons that encompass global anti-blackness altogether like Africa is poor, war-torn and dangerous.
 The fact that many people still view Africa as disenfranchised and not a “vacation” spot is the real issue here.
 Africa is the second largest continent on Earth.
-There are so many beautiful beaches and cultural customs & traditions throughout the countries in Africa, but you know if people would rather visit the birthplace of white supremacy and unseasoned food then that’s on them.
+There are so many beautiful beaches, cultural customs & traditions throughout the countries in Africa that most people don’t know about.
 I’m not here to convince anyone that Africa is a good choice for them to explore but I’m glad I finally got there and with a nice flight deal, Morocco was my Gateway.

 I got a flight deal alert about Morocco from Chicago for only $465 which is a deal I couldn’t resist as I often don’t receive flight deal emails to anywhere in Africa in general.
 My outbound flight was a red-eye flight and seemed very quick and effortless as I went from Chicago to Lisbon and Lisbon to Morocco.
 I arrived in Morocco and the first thing I did was head to the ATM to get some local currency.
 Morocco is not one of those places that is credit card friendly so the ATM is your friend.
 If you forget or run out, there are many ATMs all around Marrakech so no worries here.
 I took the airport bus service (line 19) to get into the city for 30 Dirham which is about 3 US dollars.
 The bus runs every 30 minutes so it was very convenient and much cheaper than the $30 private transfer my Riad was offering me.
 If you are not really a bus person, you can always take a taxi for a bit more cash.
 The taxi drivers will sometimes though try to convince you that the airport bus is not running just so you will ride with them so be cautious of this.
 The bus lets you off right in front of Jamaa el Fna Square which is the heart and center of Marrakech and only a short walk from my riad.